University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 All SENSE students have cross institute supervisory teams with supervisors at two or more of the lead SENSE institutions.

-At your base institution you will be given access to a desk within an office with other PhD students.
+At your base institution you will be given access to a desk (either an assigned desk or a hot desk) within an office with other PhD students.
 All SENSE students are provided with a high-powered laptop with a screen and docking station.

 Where will the mandatory training be located and will I need to find accommodation?